Libraries, Archives, Collections

 Free / Cheap Media

-- Gutenberg.org: Free ebooks, emphesis on public domain.
+- Gutenberg.org: A huge collection of free ebooks, emphesis on public domain.
 Also great for finding illustrations when coupled with google's "site:" tag.

 - Librivox: Free audiobooks (YMMV re: quality)